timo-reymann/poc-custom-devtools-api/README.md

 - Support more complex layouts and more UI elements
 - Provide instructions on how to use in applications
   - only include devtools in dev builds etc.
-- Creating extension for other browsers (moving out the reusable parts for other browsers)
 - Publishing npm package for API

 ## Try out